 here you'll find bits of the beautiful things in my life - the clothes i wear and food i eat, things I make, a little bit of finishing up medical school at harvard and deciding what type of doctor to be, and most importantly my growing family. thanks for visiting and make sure to come back! ❤

-I try to link up the pieces I wear with the exact or similar looking pieces so you can find them easily.
-Please note that some of these links are affiliate links meaning if you buy something through them I may make a few cents.
-I only use this as a way to earn a bit of change for medical school (you don't want to know what my loans look like) and for baby girl's arrival!
-Of course you all should know this though - your support means everything to me!
-Thanks for reading and maybe even clicking and treating yourself to something!
+I try to link up the pieces I wear and products I mention with the exact or similar pieces so you can find them easily.
+Some of these links are affiliate links meaning if you buy something through them I may make a few cents!

 Copyright 2013.
 All images and opinions are my own unless otherwise noted.
 Please contact me if you'd like to use any of my images.
 Thank you!